Mebendazole for worm infections

 What if I give too much?

-You are unlikely to do harm if you give an extra dose of mebendazole by mistake.
-If you are concerned that you may have given too much, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland) Have the medicine or packaging with you if you telephone for advice.
+You are unlikely to cause harm if you give an extra dose of Mebendazole by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

 If your child gets blistering of their skin, mouth, eyes or genitals, take them to hospital or call an ambulance straight away.

-Very rarely, mebendazole can cause seizures (convulsions or fits).
+Very rarely, Mebendazole can cause seizures (fits).
 If your child has a seizure, telephone for an ambulance.
-Do not restrain your child, but try to make sure they cannot hurt themselves (e.g. put a cushion under their head, place them on their side and move them away from furniture).
+Do not restrain your child but try to make sure that they cannot hurt themselves (e.g. put a cushion under their head and move them away from furniture).

 Other side-effects you need to know about